Global Citizenship Education

 Sinead Norris, Bridgetown Vocational School

-A commitment to learning: In a world increasingly characterised by change and adaptation, the need to have an open disposition to learning, to making new connections and new meanings, is fundamental.
-This would also require: willingness to adopt a critical stance towards information; willingness to give reasons why one holds a view or acts in a certain way, and to expect similar reasons from others; respect for evidence in holding and forming opinions; willingness to be open to the possibility of changing one’s own attitudes and values in the light of the evidence.
+A commitment to learning: In a world increasingly characterised by change and adaptation, the need to have an open disposition to learning, to make new connections and new meanings, is fundamental.
+This would also require: willingness to adopt a critical stance towards information, willingness to give reasons why one holds a view or acts in a certain way, and to expect similar reasons from others; respect for evidence in holding and forming opinions, willingness to be open to the possibility of changing one’s own attitudes and values in the light of the evidence.

 “Our lives begin to end the day we become silent about things that matter.
 In the end, we will remember not the words of our enemies, but the silence of our friends… Injustice anywhere is a threat to justice everywhere.”